-According to the SEM, in 2017 it took on average 239.8 days between the Dublin inadmissibility decision and the transfer.
-From the positive answer of the responsible Member State to the Dublin inadmissibility decision, it takes another 8.3 days.
-144 One reason for this long duration could be the prolongation of the transfer deadline in case of an appeal which is granted suspensive effect.
-The transfer will then be further delayed if the Federal Administrative Court sends the case back to the SEM for additional clarifications and a new decision, which in turn can be appealed again.
+According to the SEM, in 2018 it took on average 5.4 days to take a Dublin decision after the receipt of a positive answer from the requested Member State.
+According to the same source, on average another 265 days passed between the Dublin transfer decision and the actual transfer.
+One reason for this long delay could be the prolongation of the transfer deadline in case of a suspension of the execution because of an appeal.
+The transfer could then be further delayed if the Federal Administrative Court sent the case back to the SEM for additional clarifications and a new decision, which in turn can be appealed again.